What you need to know

 Advanced Standing Examinations are offered in math, physics, chemistry, biology, and electrical engineering and computer science.
 First-year and transfer students can take the exam at specific junctures during the academic year, beginning with orientation, to earn MIT credit.
 Learn about how to request transfer credit for subjects taken before you arrived at MIT.

 First-year undergraduates who entered in Fall 2018 or prior were able to register for a maximum of 54 units in the fall term, 12 units in the Independent Activities Period (IAP), and 57 units in the spring term.
 To exceed these limits, you will need the support of your advisor and you will need to submit a petition to the Committee on Academic Performance (CAP) before the term begins.

 GENERAL INSTITUTE REQUIREMENTS

-Students usually take about half of the General Institute Requirements — including almost all of the subjects in the science core (mathematics, physics, chemistry, and biology), and two subjects in the humanities, arts, and social sciences — during their first year.
+Students usually focus on the General Institute Requirements — including the subjects in the science core (mathematics, physics, chemistry, and biology) and subjects in the humanities, arts, and social sciences — during their first year.
 You may also choose to take classes that help you explore potential majors and minors.
 You will begin your departmental program in your sophomore year.